 About this release

 This release presents statistics on the impact of transport on the environment, including greenhouse gas emissions from transport, and air quality.
-Greenhouse gas and air quality data is drawn from National Statistics.
+Greenhouse gas (GHG) and air quality data is drawn from National Statistics.
 Journey emission comparisons are classed as experimental statistics.

 This supplemental release for 2021 provides updated journey emission comparisons and an update to 2019 air quality statistics, plus a new section on local authority carbon dioxide emissions.
 We invite feedback on the presentation and information supplied in this release.